mailboxer/mailboxer/README.md

 end
 ```

-You are not limited to User model.
+You are not limited to the User model.
 You can use Mailboxer in any other model and use it in serveral different models.
-If you have ducks and cylons in your application and you want to interchange messages as if they where the same, just use act_as_messageable in each one and you will be able to send duck-duck, duck-cylon, cylon-duck and cylon-cylon messages.
-Of course, you can extend it for as many clases as you need.
+If you have ducks and cylons in your application and you want to exchange messages as if they were the same, just add `acts_as_messageable` to each one and you will be able to send duck-duck, duck-cylon, cylon-duck and cylon-cylon messages.
+Of course, you can extend it for as many classes as you need.

 Example: